JacobColombo4729/hibiscus-bot/readme.md

 ## 🛠️ Technologies Used

--   [Chainlit](https://docs.chainlit.io/): For building the chat interface.
+-   [FastAPI](https://fastapi.tiangolo.com/): For building the web API.
 -   [LangChain](https://www.langchain.com/): For building the agentic system and interacting with LLMs.
 -   [LangGraph](https://langchain-ai.github.io/langgraph/): For creating the stateful, multi-agent workflow.
 -   [OpenAI](https://openai.com/): For the underlying large language models.